 Alton was nominated to the County Music Association, on August 12, 1975.
 The plaque read:

 FOR HIS GENEROUS CONTRIBUTION OF TIME AND TALENT IN OUR MUTUAL CAUSE FOR THE BROADER ACCEPTANCE AND PROGRESS OF COUNTRY MUSIC.– Country Music Association, Inc.

-It’s decline was attributed to the entertainers requiring more money than a small park owner could afford to pay.
-For example,
+It’s decline, attributed to several things, one being the Country music entertainers (& their management) requiring a lot more than a small park owner could afford to pay.

 “The last time we had Mel (Tillis) it cost us $30,000,”– Alton Walters